-- 6.16 Local flooding is not just associated with rivers but occurs throughout built up areas (Figure B, Leeds SFRA).
+- 6.22 Local flooding is not just associated with rivers but occurs throughout built up areas (Figure B, Leeds SFRA).
 There is considerable flood risk associated with the finite capacity of culverts, drains and minor watercourses to accommodate locally intense rainfall and this is described in Appendix A of the SFRA.
-There is often little warning of this type of flooding compared with the flooding on the rivers Aire and Wharfe, where the Environment Agency has sufficient time to issue flood warnings. - 6.17 Development increases the volume and speed of surface water run-off.
-PPS25 (Annex F3) recommends that the rate of surface water run-off arising from new development should be reduced to mimic the flow before the development was there.
-New Development should also reduce the flood risk to the site itself and elsewhere and take account of climate change (Annex F6). - 6.18 Flooding is already a problem throughout the district and this is expected to worsen with climate change, therefore the Council is introducing a requirement for a 30% reduction in peak run off rates for sites that have previously been developed.
-The Practice Guide for PPS25 (paragraph 5.50) suggests developers should "reduce run-off rates from previously-developed sites as much as reasonably practicable".
+There is often little warning of this type of flooding compared with the flooding on the rivers Aire and Wharfe, where the Environment Agency has sufficient time to issue flood warnings. - 6.23 Development increases the volume and speed of surface water run-off.
+The Technical Guidance to the NPPF, emphasises the need to consider the potential to increase flood risk elsewhere through the addition of hard surfaces and the effect of new development upon surface water runoff, whilst taking into account climate change. - 6.24 Flooding is already a problem throughout the district and this is expected to worsen with climate change, therefore the Council is introducing a requirement for a 30% reduction in peak run off rates for sites that have previously been developed.
 The 30% reduction reflects a consensus view amongst Council drainage officers, the Environment Agency and the sewerage undertaker about what is "reasonably practicable".
-Additionally, the Council has already been successfully applying this standard to development since May 2007 thus demonstrating that it is a feasible and viable requirement. - 6.19 There is flexibility in terms of how to achieve the 30% reduction and there are a number of ways of doing this including the use of green roofs, planting, rain-water harvesting, permeable surfacing and Sustainable Urban Drainage Schemes (such as attenuation tanks below ground and ponds above ground).
+Additionally, the Council has already been successfully applying this standard to development since May 2007 thus demonstrating that it is a feasible and viable requirement. - 6.25 There is flexibility in terms of how to achieve the 30% reduction and there are a number of ways of doing this including the use of green roofs, planting, rain-water harvesting, permeable surfacing and Sustainable Urban Drainage Schemes (such as attenuation tanks below ground and ponds above ground).
 The Council has provided Supplementary Planning Guidance (SPG22: Sustainable Urban Drainage, June 2004) to assist with sustainable drainage schemes.
 The 30% reduction is based on the existing peak rate of discharge from the site prior to redevelopment, where that site is already connected to the drainage infrastructure.
 Applications for development are expected to comply with the Council's Minimum Development Control Standards for Flood Risk which are updated regularly and found on the Council's website.